Programs & Resources

 - International courses: Developing pipelines to increase diversity within the veterinary profession through partnerships with established programs and schools serving minorities populations

-Scholarships, grants, fellowships
+Scholarships, fellowships and programs

 - SUNY Underrepresented Minority Fellowships: Offered to URM students accepted into the Cornell DVM program.